uderbashi/GTU_Thesis_LaTeX_Template/README.md

 ### GTU Fields

-These are the fields required to be filled in at the beggining of the documents, they all take one argument in the following matter
+These are the fields required to be filled in at the beginning of the documents, they all take one argument in the following matter

 	\GTUField{argument}